Rothes/ProtocolStringReplacer/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/10b4b7cb53d34e8289d708fa3a5e3caf)](https://app.codacy.com/gh/Rothes/ProtocolStringReplacer?utm_source=github.com&utm_medium=referral&utm_content=Rothes/ProtocolStringReplacer&utm_campaign=Badge_Grade_Settings)

-A Spigot plugin for Minecraft 1.8 - 1.21.1 that gives you the ability to edit the strings/components in packet sends to players.
+A Spigot plugin for Minecraft 1.8 - 1.21.6 that gives you the ability to edit the strings/components in packet sends to players.

-Please visit [SpigotMC](#links) or [MCBBS](#links) for a detailed description.
+Please visit [Modrinth](#links) or [MCBBS](#links) for a detailed description.

 ## Download
-For stable releases, go SpigotMC or MCBBS.
+For stable releases, go Modrinth or MCBBS.
 Also, we create a tag for each published version on GitHub.
 You can compile it yourself.
 For development builds, you can download on GitHub Actions.

 ## Support